 Part 7: Captain’s Quarters

 We head inside to take a look at Capt.
 Chip Shafer’s quarters complete with a full monitoring system so he can keep track on what is happening outside at all times.
-Drawers all the way around the bed provide storage without sacrificing space.
+Drawers all the way around the bed also provide storage without sacrificing space.

 Part 6: Faux Paint Accents